 Speaking of getting your phone to ring, sometimes it’s even easier than tracking your website visitors and showing ads on Facebook.
 Sometimes all you have to do is ask.

-In the marketing world, asking someone to take a specific action (click here, call us for a free quote, etc) is a tried and true method of increasing engagement with your marketing materials.
+In the marketing world, asking someone to take a specific action (click here, call us for a free quote, and so on) is a tried-and-true method of increasing engagement with your marketing materials.

 Marketing real estate, especially when you don’t have the luxury of a listing or recent sales to brag about, is hard.
 Response rates from almost every channel are often in the LOW single digits on a good day.

-Michael is consistently ranked among the top twenty Greater Los Angeles area Coldwell banker agents, and has successfully completed a staggering 1,350 transactions during his career.
+Michael is consistently ranked among the top 20 Greater Los Angeles area Coldwell Banker agents and has successfully completed a staggering 1,350 transactions during his career.

 That’s why he was the first person we reached out to when we started working on this article.

-As you can imagine, he had plenty to say on the matter, but we managed to get him to boil it down to three big marketing mistakes:
+As you can imagine, he had plenty to say on the matter, but we managed to get him to boil it down to three big real estate marketing mistakes:

-This is usually in reaction to what a seller says they want or need or what a neighbor is asking for their place or what their investment in it is.
-Education based on actual current sales and competitive environment up-front is the usual solution.
+This is usually in reaction to what a seller says they want or need, what a neighbor is asking for their place, or what their investment in it is.
+Education based on actual current sales and competitive environment upfront is the usual solution.

-None of those algorithms ever see a home, know of views some other properties may have, factor in the condition of the house or site, etc. Also, they can vary between themselves by 10-15% quite frequently!
-Same solution as #1 above.
+None of those algorithms ever see a home, know of views some other properties may have, factor in the condition of the house or site, and so forth.
+Also, they can vary among themselves by 10% to 15% quite frequently!
+Same solution as the tip above.

-After more than a decade selling everything from multi-million dollar hotels to a $20 million residential mansion in Coconut Grove, it’s safe to say that Carol Cassis knows a thing or two about real estate marketing.
+After more than a decade selling everything from multimillion-dollar hotels to a $20 million residential mansion in Coconut Grove, it’s safe to say that Nicole Cassis knows a thing or two about real estate marketing.

-In fact, we first met Carol because she was the first Realtor in the country to conduct a full “wallet to wallet” bitcoin transaction for a $6,050,000 property in Miami.
-Which just proves that true innovation and a sterling reputation can work better than any marketing campaign.
+In fact, we first met Nicole because she was the first Realtor in the country to conduct a full “wallet-to-wallet” bitcoin transaction for a $6,050,000 property in Miami.
+This just proves that true innovation and a sterling reputation can work better than any marketing campaign.

-A big issue today is that realtors use social media only as a real estate tool, which has become both repetitive and impersonal.
-To be seen as genuine and engaging, your audience wants to meet the person behind the realtor to connect first on a human level—and then hopefully do business together.
+A big issue today is that real estate agents use social media only as a real estate tool, which has become both repetitive and impersonal.
+To be seen as genuine and engaging, your audience wants to meet the person behind the real estate agent to connect first on a human level—and then hopefully do business together.
 The magic of this industry is to maintain long-lasting relationships, so remember to be a person first and a salesperson second.